Infinitesimal Einstein Deformations of Nearly K\"ahler Metrics: Introduction

 Nearly K\"ahler manifolds, introduced by Alfred Gray in the 70s in the framework of weak holonomy, are defined as almost Hermitian manifolds $(M,g,J)$ which are not far from being K\"ahler in the sense that the covariant derivative of $J$ with respect to the Levi-Civita connection of $g$ is totally skew-symmetric.

 The class of nearly K\"ahler manifolds is clearly stable under Riemannian products.
-Using the generalization by Richard Cleyton and Andrew Swann of the Berger-Simons holonomy theorem to the case of connections with torsion \cite{cs}, Paul-Andi Nagy showed recently \cite{na} that every nearly K\"ahler manifold is locally a Riemannian product of K\"ahler manifolds, 3-symmetric spaces, twistor spaces over positive quaternion-K\"ahler manifolds and 6-dimensional nearly K\"ahler manifolds.
+Using the generalization by Richard Cleyton and Andrew Swann of the Berger-Simons holonomy theorem to the case of connections with torsion \cite{cs}, Paul-Andi Nagy showed in \cite{na} that every nearly K\"ahler manifold is locally a Riemannian product of K\"ahler manifolds, 3-symmetric spaces, twistor spaces over positive quaternion-K\"ahler manifolds and 6-dimensional nearly K\"ahler manifolds.
 This result shows, in particular, that genuine nearly K\"ahler geometry only occurs in dimension 6.
-It turns out that in this dimension, nearly K\"ahler manifolds have several other remarkable features: They carry a real Killing spinor -- so they are in particular Einstein manifolds -- and they have a $\SU_3$ structure whose intrinsic torsion is parallel with respect to the minimal connection (cf. \cite{cs}).
+It turns out that in this dimension, strict ({\em i.e.} non-K\"ahler) nearly K\"ahler manifolds have several other remarkable features: They carry a real Killing spinor -- so they are in particular Einstein manifolds with positive scalar curvature -- and they have a $\SU_3$ structure whose intrinsic torsion is parallel with respect to the minimal connection (cf. \cite{cs}).
+A strict nearly K\"ahler structure on a compact 6-dimensional manifold with normalized scalar curvature $\scal=30$ is called a Gray structure.

-In \cite{mns} we have studied the moduli space $\mathcal G$ of infinitesimal deformations of nearly K\"ahler structures on compact 6-dimensional manifolds, and showed that this space is isomorphic to the space $E(2\scal/5)$, where $E(\l)$ denotes the intersection of the $\l$-eigenspace of the Laplace operator and the space of co-closed primitive $(1,1)$-forms.
+In \cite{mns} we have studied the moduli space $\mathcal G$ of infinitesimal deformations of Gray structures on compact 6-dimensional manifolds, and showed that this space is isomorphic to the space $E(12)$, where $E(\l)$ denotes the intersection of the $\l$-eigenspace of the Laplace operator and the space of co-closed primitive $(1,1)$-forms.

-In the present paper we consider the related problem of describing the moduli space $\mathcal E$ of Einstein deformations of a 6-dimensional nearly K\"ahler metric.
-Since every nearly K\"ahler metric is in particular Einstein, one has {\em a priori} $\mathcal E\supset \mathcal G$.
-Our main result (Theorem \ref{main}) gives a canonical isomorphism between $\mathcal E$ and the direct sum $E(\scal/15)\oplus E(\scal/5)\oplus E(2\scal/5)$.
+In the present paper we consider the related problem of describing the moduli space $\mathcal E$ of Einstein deformations of a Gray structure.
+Since every Gray structure is in particular Einstein, one has {\em a priori} $\mathcal E\supset \mathcal G$.
+Our main result (Theorem \ref{main}) gives a canonical isomorphism between $\mathcal E$ and the direct sum $E(2)\oplus E(6)\oplus E(12)$.

 The main idea is the following.
 The space of infinitesimal Einstein deformation on every compact manifold consists of trace-free symmetric bilinear tensors in a certain eigenspace of a second order elliptic operator called the Lichnerowicz Laplacian $\Delta_L$.
 On a 6-dimensional nearly K\"ahler manifold, one can decompose every infinitesimal Einstein deformation $H$ (viewed as symmetric endomorphism) into its parts $h$ and $S$ commuting resp. anti-commuting with $J$.
 Under the $\SU_3$ representation, the space of symmetric endomorphisms commuting with $J$ is isomorphic to the space of $(1,1)$-forms and that of symmetric endomorphisms anti-commuting with $J$ is isomorphic to the space of primitive $(2,1)+(1,2)$-forms and one may interpret the eigenvalue equation for $\Delta_L $ in terms of the forms $\f$ and $\s$ corresponding to $h$ and $S$.
 The problem is that $\Delta_L$ does not commute with the isomorphisms above, because $J$ is not parallel with respect to the Levi-Civita connection.
 It is thus natural to introduce a modified Lichnerowicz operator $\bar\Delta_L$, corresponding to the canonical Hermitian connection, better adapted to the nearly K\"ahler setting.
 It turns out that the eigenvalue equation for $\Delta_L $ translates, {\em via} $\bar\Delta_L$, into a differential system for $\f$ and $\s$ involving the usual form Laplacian, which eventually yields the claimed result.